Does Home Insurance Cover Damage to Your Septic Tank?

 It's free, simple and secure.

 Your septic tank is considered a part of your home, which means it is covered by your homeowners policy in cases of sudden damage.
 However, any damage that's caused by neglect or a lack of maintenance will not be covered.
-Here, we explain the factors that determine whether your septic tank is or isn't covered by your homeowners insurance.
+To help you determine whether your septic tank is or isn't covered by your homeowners insurance, we explain the different factors below.

 When does homeowners insurance cover your septic tank?

-Most home insurance policies include protection for "other structures," like septic tanks, pools and fences, which are covered in the same way as everything else inside your home — there are limitations though.
-The types of damage that are actually covered are sudden and acute, meaning the homeowners could have done nothing to prevent them.
+Most home insurance policies include protection for "other structures," which includes things like septic tanks, pools and fences.
+These are covered in the same way as everything else inside your home — provided the damage was sudden and something the homeowners could have done nothing to prevent.
 There are 16 perils that are considered the most common types of sudden damage:

 • Lightning or fire